 We delivered a retail-specific BI platform that collected and analyzed data in near real time and supported the retailer’s marketing team in:

 We complemented the platform with an AI-powered recommendation engine that operated based on user activities, such as purchases, views, and clicks coming from different channels.
-Experienced in computer vision in retail, we also implemented a technology for product image recognition to automate time-consuming internal processes, such as product attribution, multi-attribute image classification, similarity search, and more.
+Experienced in retail computer vision applications, we also implemented a technology for product image recognition to automate time-consuming internal processes, such as product attribution, multi-attribute image classification, similarity search, and more.

 As a result, our customer saw an 8% increase in conversion rates, a 50% decrease in infrastructure costs, and a 15% increase in collected data volume.